maciekpoplawski/knowledge-base/README.md

 ## Chatbots
 1. OpenAI's API introduction can be found at <https://platform.openai.com/docs/introduction>
 2. **A Python-based chatbot framework can be found at <https://python.langchain.com/en/latest/index.html> - THIS is the most valuable link in this repo.**
+    - https://youtu.be/q-HNphrWsDE - superb explanation of tools and agents
-3. Embedding storage/searching options include:
+4. Embedding storage/searching options include:
     - Paid/Simple: <https://www.pinecone.io/>
     - Free/Open Source/Little Advanced: <https://milvus.io/>